 - fluoxetine (Prozac)

-Report nausea and other side effects from your medications to your doctor.
+Also, if you experience side effects like nausea from your medications, make sure you bring this up to your doctor.
 A change in medication may be all you need to get back on track.